What is Red Teaming in Healthcare?

 Be prepared with Cobalt Strike.

 Red teaming can uniquely prepare healthcare organizations by leveraging all methods of attack available to threat actors; from spear phishing executives to pretexting, BEC scams, phishing campaigns, AI-generated voice calls, hidden ransomware links, and more.
-However, while healthcare red teaming can employ all these techniques it won’t be able to employ them without the proper tools.
+However, healthcare red teaming requires proper tools.

 Fortra’s Cobalt Strike, a sophisticated threat emulation tool, can be utilized by security teams of any maturity level to perform their own red team engagements and adversary simulations.
-It not only tests internal defenses but informs blue teams of security issues, so they are better prepared when the real attack comes.
+It not only tests internal defenses but informs blue teams of security issues, so they are better prepared.